-First, let us look at "first-in-first-out" strategy.
-First-in-first-out means that the botnet master selects machines according to the length of being compromised.
 "Older" member bots are more likely to be chosen.
-This strategy may seem more advantageous than random selection at first sight, but it will not nullify our method.
+This strategy may seem advantageous than random selection at the first sight, but it will not nullify our method.
 The first-in-first-out strategy simply imposes more challenges for researchers to develop approaches for preventing a virtual machine from being detected by the botnet master.
-Meanwhile, since virtual machines are not subject to the life cycle of a real machine, they tend to have longer lifetimes, which can even increase the probability for a virtual machine to be selected.
+Meanwhile, since virtual machines are not subject to the life cycle of a real machine, they tend to have longer lifetime, which can even increase the probability for a virtual machine to be selected.

 If the botnet market becomes aware of the problems created by virtual machines, the botnet master may consider offering warranty or insurance to attackers and promises to replace inactive machines.
-This seems like a good idea but it would be very difficult for the botnet master to implement it because:
+This seems like a good idea but it would be very difficult for the botnet master to implement it because